-- 1. In the right pane, click the Policy Versions tab. - 2.
-In the first filter box, click Named Expressions.
-The named expressions are listed in the summary area of the tab. - 3.
+- 1. In the first filter box in the Policy Versions tab, click Named Expressions.
+The named expressions are listed in the summary area of the tab. - 2.
 Click the New icon.
-The XACML Named Expression window is displayed. - 4.
-In the Name box, enter asherma OR mhunter. - 5.
+The XACML Named Expression window is displayed.

+- 3. In the Name box, enter asherma OR mhunter. - 4.
 Click the Edit button.
-The XACML Expression window is displayed. - 6.
+The XACML Expression window is displayed. - 5.
 Drag and drop the | function from the Functions Dashboard onto the not-set node at the top of the Expression Tree.
 The function is added to the expression tree with two empty nodes below it.